pmatulis/oasis/index.md

 Oasis Internal Arts offers classes in the Chinese healing arts.
 Its mission is to serve as an oasis for the traveller of the modern world.
 People of all ages, genders, colours, and shapes are welcome here.
+Stay awhile and listen.

 ### The environment